-Also, although it doesn’t have the exfoliation benefits, I believe the Myobuddy Massager may be even better at increasing microcirculation and lymphatic drainage than dry brushing.
-It could be paired with a homemade body scrub to achieve all three benefits.
+Also, although it doesn’t have the exfoliation benefits, I believe a Myobuddy Massager or whole body vibration plate may be even better at increasing microcirculation and lymphatic drainage than dry brushing.
+They could be used along with a homemade body scrub to achieve all three benefits.

 Repairing The Skin’s Barrier Function

-Many cellulite creams use topical diuretics like caffeine to dehydrate the area, which can temporarily reduce the appearance of cellulite.
+Many so-called cellulite treatments such as creams use topical diuretics like caffeine to dehydrate the area, which can temporarily reduce the appearance of cellulite.
 However, choosing moisturizers that hydrate instead of dehydrate is what’s needed to fortify the skin’s natural barrier that helps hold water in, keeping connective tissue plump and supple.

 According to Dr. Murad: